 The decline of the banking sector over 2008-2011 has been well-documented and for obvious reasons, banking lawyers were amongst the first to be hit by the recession.
-The past four years have seen banks increase their lending (particularly in the past 24 months), and with law firms having reduced their numbers over the past few years, banking teams have been very busy.
+The past four years have seen banks increase their lending (particularly in the past 36 months) and banking teams have been very busy.

 Is this a good career option?

-The recession has proven that the banking solicitor is vulnerable throughout the bad times, but on the flip-side during a buoyant market (or, indeed, a recovering market), you would be heavily utilised and quite nicely rewarded.
-Already, there is a real shortage of banking solicitors who qualified around 2009-2013 making you a more valuable commodity to expanding practices.
+The recession proved that the banking solicitor is vulnerable throughout the bad times, but on the flip-side during a buoyant market (or, indeed, a recovering market), you would be heavily utilised and quite nicely rewarded.
+Already, there is a real shortage of banking solicitors who qualified around 2009-2013 making those who did a more valuable commodity to expanding practices.

 We would anticipate a number of vacancies (both internal and external) from certain larger law firms and a real interest in available high-quality trainees looking to move from national or City firms.